davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.sent/index.md

 > Demonstrates good use of inheritance and interfaces, if applicable.

-> Your program must fully implement the given SentimentAnalysis interface.
+> Your program must fully implement the given Analyzable interface.

 ----------------------------------------------------------
 [10pts] Exception handling